Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🛠️</sup> <sub>One can definitely treat their occupation as true coders.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🏛️</sup> <sub>One who saw mainframes would advocate the name - huge open space hall with metal cabinets.</sub>

-## Afterword
+## Afterword - TRUBUTE to the best storage of all time.

 My humble story was only a reminder of this great medium.
-Despite the fast decadence<sup>💾</sup>, the punch card can still be called the best backup of all time.<sup>🚀</sup>
+Despite the fast decadence<sup>💾</sup>, the punch card can still be called the best storage of all time.

-#### Easy to make, write and read

-There's nothing easier than punching the carton and optical scanning/reading of holes.

-#### Endurance in all senses
+If i would consider a backup THEN ...
+And that's why:

+<sup>🚀</sup>

+### Endurance

-+  Mechanical
+##### Mechanical

+It's quite difficult

-+ Electromagnetic in the whole spectrum
+Electromagnetic in the whole spectrum

+Household magnets proximity, domestic short-citcuit can put HDD/SDD out of irder while nearby [ gamma ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst)

 + Eco-friendly and highly utilizable.
 Bookmarks and other domestic uses